LucaRosic/VoPop/frontend/Documentation.md

 - Node
 - NPM

-You can download these CLI you can do so through this guide: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+To download these CLI you can do so through this guide: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 Once installed, `cd` into the `frontend` folder.
 You want to run `npm install` command to install all the React dependencies for the application (you only need to do this once).